CoderDojoGitHub/LessonTemplate/README.md

 ### Customization
 ------------------------------------------

-After the implementation lesson is finished, you can transition into pointing out any additional customizations that can be performed to what was built.
-This could include changing values in the code to see different outcomes, changing colors of items or even adding additional functionality.
+Point out any additional customizations that can be performed to what was built.
+This could include changing values in the code to see different outcomes, changing colors of items or adding additional functionality.

-- This sectional can be treated as self driven by students or mentor directed
+- This can be treated as self driven or mentor directed
-- Display a list of possible customizations that can be performed (changing colors, enabling/disabling features, etc)
+- List some possible customizations that can be performed (changing colors, enabling/disabling features, etc)
-- This can also be promoted by displaying customized demos or screenshots where students can try to replicate what is shown
+- This can be promoted by displaying customized demos where students try to replicate what is shown

 ### Additional Resources
 ------------------------------------------

-You can also point out links to any additional resources (cool demos, extensions, documentation, etc) that may be related to the technology/programming language used for the class.
+Additional resources (cool demos, extensions, documentation, etc) can also be shown to students.
 This is optional.

 ### Homework
 ------------------------------------------

-Additionaly, you can also assign homework (also optional) where students can combine work from the customization section and any other critera you may wish to provide.
-For example, an exercise can include converting a JSFiddle page to a HTML, CSS, JS page
+Additionaly, some homework can be assigned after the lession (also optional) where students can combine work from the customization section or other criteria.
+An exercise, for example, can include converting a JSFiddle page to a HTML, CSS, JS page